TMA84/Sonos-Jukebox/README.md

 }
 ```

-#### Client Data (`server/config/data-client-abc123.json`)
+#### SQLite Database (`database.sqlite`)
-- Contains the music library for each client
+- Contains all music library data for all clients
-- Automatically created when adding content
+- Automatically created and managed by the application
 - Can be manually edited (backup first!)

 ### Support and Maintenance